 To enrich the human spirit at Adams State University by fostering fitness, wellness, and play.

-ASU is Grizzly Tough in Mind and Body
+Adams State is Grizzly Tough in Mind and Body.

 Creating healthy life habits requires skill and will.
-Therefore, it is the ambition and resolve of Campus Recreation and Wellness to create and sustain a culture of holistic wellness at ASU.
+Therefore, it is the ambition and resolve of Campus Recreation and Wellness to create and sustain a culture of holistic wellness at Adams State.